ReconnectedCC/docs/rules.md

 **3.4** Any bug that has the potential if being exploited by other players, should be **silently** and **responsibly** disclosed to a member of staff.

 **3.5** Do not use a seed structure predictor to predict structures.
-This causes an unfair advantage to players who can't do this.

 # ***§4*** Do not be a nuisance to other players
 **4.1** Spamming any type of chats with repeated words, repeated messages, pinging users or any other unwanted behaviour that could be considered disruptive to chatting is not allowed.